 Genetic Divergence

 [17] D2 analysis was used for assessing genetic divergence among the test genotypes involving quantitative characters.
 The D2 values were obtained as the sum of squares of the differences between pairs of corresponding uncorrelated (s) values of any two uncorrelated genotypes [18].
-Torcher’s procedure was used to group genotypes into different clusters as explained by [19].
+Tocher method was employed to group the genotypes into clusters [19].
 Genetic distance between clusters is equal to the square root of average D2.

 3. Results